tuva-health/docs/docs/guides/claim-preprocessing-guide.md

 #### Mapping

->💡 `dual_status_code` is needed for the CMS HCC mart.
-If unavailable, the mart will use a default value of “Non” (i.e., non-dual).
+>💡 `dual_status_code` is helpful for the CMS HCC mart to provide a more accurate risk score.
+> If unavailable, the mart will use a default value of “Non” (i.e., non-dual).

 **Expectations in the input layer:**